julianflowers/herbivores_ghg/taxonerd-in-R-studio.md

 This loads the relevant modules and sets up the NER functions.

-We are now ready to parse some text.
+We are now ready to parse some text - for wxampla

+"Brown bears (Ursus arctos), which are widely distributed throughout the northern hemisphere, are recognised as opportunistic omnivore"

     >>> ner.find_in_text("Brown bears (Ursus arctos), which are widely distributed throughout the northern hemisphere, are recognised as opportunistic omnivore") offsets          text